gov-cy/staging-govcy-design-system-docs/src/components/error_message.md

 Show an error message when there is a validation error.
 In the error message explain what went wrong and how to fix it.

 ## When to use this component
-Show an error message next to the field and in the ==error summary== when there is a validation error.
+Show an error message next to the field and in the [error summary](../error_summary/) when there is a validation error.

 ## When not to use this component
 Do not use error messages to tell a user that they are not eligible or do not have permission to do something or to tell them about a lack of capacity or other problem the user cannot fix - because the problem is with the service rather than with the information the user has provided.